revaturelabs/bank-app-java-p0/README.md

 * As a user, I can register with a username and password
   * 1 point
+* As the system, I reject registration attempts for usernames that already exist
+  * 1 point
-* As a user, I can login.
+* As a user, I can login with a username and password
   * 2 points
 * As the system, I reject login attempts with invalid credentials
   * 1 point